 I love the Dura-Ace as cranks both in terms of aesthetics and feel.
 But the power meter?
 Well, you’d hardly notice it.
 As you can see in the image above there is only a small part of it visible once installed on the bike.

-I’ve scanned through some quick numbers when comparing to a power meter pedal but I have not looked in any great detail at the stats.
+I’ve scanned through some quick numbers when comparing to a power meter pedal but I have not yet looked in any great detail at the stats.
 Superficially when compared to my pedals, the tracks match very well, yet despite the curves LOOKING THE SAME, there seems to be a 1% discrepancy – albeit a fairly consistent one.
-I’ll have to stick it on the Kickr or borrow a hub-based PM to get a view as to which one is right.
+I’ll have to stick it on the Kickr to get a view as to which one is right.
 (9100P has stated accuracy of +/-2%)

 There seem to also be some overly-low cadence troughs in places yet, on the ride I’m thinking of, the Favero Assioma had cadence troughs at other points, neither of which particularly perturb me.

-You can get an R9100P for just over £1100 now at discounted prices which compare not too unreasonably with other-branded power meters that have been stuck onto Dura-Ace cranksets.
+You can get an R9100P for around £1100 now at discounted prices (Wiggle UK & Competitive Cyclist USA, link below) which compare not too unreasonably with other-branded power meters that have been stuck onto Dura-Ace cranksets.